 Best Grill with Broiler: Pit Boss 440D with Flame Broiler at Lowe's

 "Broiling option for great browning, along with a 440 square inch grilling surface."

 Best Portable Grill: Pit Boss 340 at Amazon

-"You’ll be cooking whole meals in this grill, even though it’s the smallest model that Pit Boss makes."
+"You’ll be cooking whole meals on this grill, even though it’s a small model."

 Best Mid-Sized: Smoke Hollow 24 In. at Home Depot